isabel10/roche-case-study/README.md

 ![Image](images/2d_spring_layout.png "2D Spring Layout")

 ### 3D
-In the 3-dimensional visualization, the color of the edges represent the weights.
+In the 3-dimensional visualization, the color of the edges represents the weights.
 Additionally, by hovering over the edges, a description of the edge direction and weight is given.
+The full name of each node is displayed when hovering over the respective node.
 The figure can be turned by clicking on the figure and moving the mouse.
 Zooming in and out is possible by scrolling up and down.
 The following two layouts can be chosen:
 * Spring Layout (example below)